breck7/scrollsdk/faq.md

 #### Is Tree Notation just Lisp?

 No. It is largely accurate to say Tree Notation is Lisp without parenthesis.
 However, that distinction ends up making a chasmic difference which will become more important over time, and we think the Tree Notation ecosystem will grow to dwarf the Lisp ecosystem.

+#### What's an example of "ad hoc" parsing that you can do with Tree Notation that you cannot do with Lisp?

+If I have a Tree Language with a root nodeType named "folder", and I want to rename the keyword of that nodeType to "project", I can easily do it with an ad-hoc regex: s/^folder/project/.
+This would be type safe, even if I started parsing in the middle of the document.
+I cannot do that with S-Expressions, as I'd have to first parse the document into a Tree data structure, and could not operate on it as a string.

+#### What's something else you can do with Tree Notation that you can't do with Lisp?

+Easy program concatenation.
+For example, in Tree Notation you can create valid new programs simply by appending strings, whereas in Lisp you might first have to do some parantheses removing and inserting.

 ## History